Why the big toe is a game-changer for underpronators and overpronators

 For underpronators (supinators), the foot tends to roll outward too much reducing the pressure through the big toe.

-• Result: Less engagement of the big toe → more strain on the smaller toes and outer foot → reduced power and higher injury risk (like ankle sprains or stress fractures).
+• Result: Having less engagement of the big toe leads to more strain on your smaller toes and outer foot and reduced power and higher injury risk (like ankle sprains or stress fractures).

-• Big Toe Focus: Encouraging better foot alignment and active big toe push-off can help underpronators build a more stable, powerful stride.
+• Big Toe Focus: By encouraging better foot alignment and active big toe push-off you can build a more stable, powerful stride.

 For overpronators, the foot rolls inward excessively, overloading the big toe area and inner foot.

-• Result: Too much pressure on the big toe → risk of bunions, plantar fasciitis, and collapsing arches.
+• Result: Too much pressure on the big toe and lead to risk of bunions, plantar fasciitis, and collapsing arches.

-• Big Toe Focus: Strengthening the big toe while managing inward roll (with supportive footwear or exercises) helps protect foot health and balance.
+• Big Toe Focus: By strengthening the big toe at the same time as managing inward roll (with supportive footwear or exercises) you can improve balance.

 For both underpronators and overpronators, if the big toe doesn't engage properly: